proto-deus/pdf-to-markdown/README.md

 Some ways to prevent Overflow/cutoffs:

 - Ensure that max_context_tokens is half or lower than half of your max context window and lower the max_tokens_response value.
-- Set max_context_tokens to your full context window, then set batch_fill_ratio to 0.3 or lower, then set max_response_tokens to 50-70% of your full contect window.
+- Set max_context_tokens to your full context window, then set batch_fill_ratio to 0.3 or lower, then set max_response_tokens to 50-70% of your full context window.
 - The default config above is safe for a context size of 16k

 ## Usage